 Perhaps your product vision calls for machine learning in three to five years, and you have no one in your team to begin discovery.

-You want to make sure at that point that you're hiring people that can maybe help step in and build some strength with them there.
+You want to make sure at that point that you're hiring people who can maybe help step in and build some strength with them there.

 Coaching and mentorship

 That takes me nicely to coaching and mentorship.
-Product management is a craft, we are building judgment and skills and understanding of frameworks over time.
+Product management is a craft, we are building judgment skills, and an understanding of frameworks over time.
 We develop those product reflexes by just doing.

 More junior folks on our team are going to need, again, coaching and mentoring.
 You want to try to block out some amount of time each week for the newer person in your team to really help critique their work, share cross-functional feedback, coach on messaging and presentation style, you want to help them pick templates and metrics.

-Next, moving on to driving outcomes, strategies, and tools.
+Next, we move on to driving outcomes, strategies, and tools.
 Now we have a team and want to ensure that we have them set up for success.
-Some product managers will have a strong bias towards certain frameworks or against certain frameworks, tools and processes.
+Some product managers will have a strong bias towards certain frameworks or against certain frameworks, tools, and processes.

 As product leaders, we have to create just enough structure and common practice to get work done without losing sight of the various activities that are so important.